Affordable Housing Communities in DC Getting Solar Power

 “Two of the properties have small solar facilities currently, and our goal was to maximize the solar energy potential at these locations by using carport structures that will span the entire parking areas,” Fox said.
 “In addition, we have two locations that will receive rooftop solar, and in our analysis these two sites offered the best potential for systems of 250kW or greater.”

-DC Green Bank supported the project with $3.75 million in affordable construction financing.
+DC Green Bank put forth $3.75 million in affordable construction financing for the project, per the statement.

 “We know that in order to meet our collective climate, energy, affordability and equity goals, that homes across the city must choose solar as well,” Jean Nelson-Houpert, interim-CEO and chief financial officer at DC Green Bank, told CO.
 “This investment demonstrates that we can make large-scale investment in solar energy that delivers reductions in greenhouse gas emissions and reductions in the cost of living at a time of rising bills for families, all while increasing our resilience to energy disruptions and climate change, and delivering good, clean jobs right here in D.C.”